wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v2.8 - xx.xx.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.8)
+* BUGFIX: fixed broken zoom for Google Maps with tilt (github issue #31)
+* BUGFIX: autoPanPadding for popups was broken

 = v2.7.1 - 24.08.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.7.1)